NachiketaSingh13/prime_finder/README.md

 # PrimeFinder in C#

-This is a simple C# console application that finds and prints all prime numbers up to a given number N. Check master branch for the related files.
+This is a simple C# console application that finds and prints all prime numbers up to a given number N.

 ## Features
 - Input validation